Afra107/Calculator-in-Java/README.md

-# Basic Calculator Project
+# Calculator

-This project is a simple implementation of a basic calculator in Java.
+This project is a simple implementation of calculator in Java.
 It allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, division and percentage.

 ## Features